i-timur/annotate-microdata/README.md

 You can also see that the model struggles with choosing between the book and movie entities, but we can't do anything about it because they are semantically similar.

-You can set confidence threshold with `--threshold` flag (*NOT RECOMMENDED*).
+You can set confidence threshold with `--threshold` option (*NOT RECOMMENDED*).
 The default value is 0.75.

 You can also pass `--save-preprocessed` flag to save the preprocessed HTML to a file.